EdwardLab/NovaTalk/README.md

 Provide your MySQL connection details, an uploads directory, and the credentials for the first administrator account.
 The wizard creates a `.env` file and initialises the database schema.

-### 3. Launch NovaTalk (Under development, currently only tested on the development server)
+### 3. Launch NovaTalk (Production Server under development, currently only tested on the development server)

 ```
 python app.py